-- a student withdraws after the designated DC deadline but exceptional circumstances justify the award of a DC grade.
+- a student withdraws after the DC deadline for the relevant session but exceptional circumstances justify the award of a DC grade.
 Generally those circumstances would involve unexpected, serious and long-term illness or misadventure which prevents a student from satisfying the 70% class attendance requirements or completing compulsory assessment.
 An application on this basis must be considered by the Associate Dean (Professional Law Programs).
 The requirements and procedure are set out in more detail below.

 Although a DC grade will not be used in the calculation of a student’s WAM, at Sydney Law School a DC grade will be taken into account when determining whether a student has made satisfactory progress.

-A DF grade will be awarded in all other cases where a student withdraws in the period after the designated DC deadline up until the last day of classes in the semester.
-A student who receives a DF grade is deemed to have made an unsuccessful attempt at the unit concerned, and this is taken into account for the purposes of progression, exclusion, and in the calculation of the student’s WAM for the purpose of graduation ranking.
+A DF grade will be awarded in all other cases where a student withdraws in the period after the designated DC deadline up until the last day of classes in the session.
+At Sydney Law School, a student who receives a DF grade is deemed to have made an unsuccessful attempt at the unit concerned, and this is taken into account for the purposes of progression, exclusion, and in the calculation of the student’s WAM for the purpose of graduation ranking.

-The following criteria will apply to all students seeking a DC grade for a unit of study after the DC deadline for the relevant enrolment session (usually end of week 7 of semester).
+The following criteria will apply to all students seeking a DC grade for a unit of study after the DC deadline for the relevant enrolment session.
 A DC grade will only be approved where students are precluded from completing a unit due to unexpected, serious and long-term circumstances that cannot be adequately dealt with through special consideration.